Skip to content

 digest_sequence

-digest_sequence(name: str, data: bytes, description: Optional[str] = None) -> SequenceRecord
+digest_sequence(data: bytes, name: Optional[str] = None, description: Optional[str] = None) -> SequenceRecord

 Create a SequenceRecord from raw data, computing all metadata.